Your cart is empty. Let's fix that!

-The common side effects of prenatal vitamins may include stomach and digestive discomfort, body aches, skin concerns, or even the hiccups.
+The common discomforts of pregnancy may include stomach and digestive discomfort, body aches, skin concerns, or even the hiccups.
 It can be difficult to know if your prenatal vitamin is causing these symptoms or if they are side effects of being pregnant.
 (1)

 During pregnancy, your stomach is sensitive due to slowed digestion.
 And due to changes in your hormones, you may be extra sensitive to smell, and your sense of taste may change.
 These changes may make it challenging to swallow and digest your prenatal vitamins.
 (2,3)